 - When parents start their children at the setting they are asked if their child suffers from any known allergies.
-This is recorded on the Registration Form. - If a child has an allergy, we complete an 'Child Allergy Form' and require a letter from the doctor.
-To detail the following: - The allergen (i.e., the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats etc.). - The nature of the allergic reactions (e.g., anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems etc.). - What to do in case of allergic reactions, any medication used and how it is to be used (e.g., EpiPen) - Control measures such as how the child can be prevented from contact with the allergen. - A review period will be set every six months; the Parents also have an obligation to make the nursery aware of any changes to their child's allergy. - The allergy form is kept in the child's personal file and details are displayed on the allergy notification posters within the kitchen where all staff can see it.
+This is recorded on the Registration Form. - If a child has an allergy, we complete a 'Child Allergy Form' and require a letter from the doctor.
+To detail the following: - The allergen (i.e., the substance, material or living creature the child is allergic to such as nuts, eggs, bee stings, cats etc.).

-Generally, no nuts or nut products are used within the setting.
+- The nature of the allergic reactions (e.g., anaphylactic shock reaction, including rash, reddening of skin, swelling, breathing problems etc.). - What to do in case of allergic reactions, any medication used and how it is to be used (e.g., EpiPen) - o Control measures such as how the child can be prevented from contact with the allergen. - A review period will be set every six/twelve month; the Parents also have an obligation to make the nursery aware of any changes to their child's allergy. - The allergy form is kept in the child's personal file and details are displayed on the allergy notification posters within the kitchen where all staff can see it. - A tent card is created for the child to be used during meal time. - Generally, no nuts or nut products are used within the setting.
 See Nut Free Policy.
 Parents are made aware so that no nut or nut products are accidentally brought in, for example to a party.